 General studies is a popular major for people who wish to get a broader understanding of the world around them.
 This major covers a variety of topics, and it is usually pursued by individuals unsure of what major is right for them.

-Many people have a strong inclination towards helping others.
+Many people have a strong inclination toward helping others, specifically in the medical field.
 While being a doctor requires more years of study, several individuals earn a bachelor's degree by majoring in nursing.

 Completing a pre-nursing major allows you to become a registered nurse.
 And it opens up more career opportunities for you in the field of healthcare.
 Those who earn a nursing degree have the opportunity to take on more leadership roles and earn a higher salary.